 Turkey Foot Falls is within a 30-minute walk from the Sipsey River Picnic Grounds and Recreation Area, the main developed access area off of County Road 6 (Cranal Road).
 Turkey Foot Creek runs through a sandstone canyon then empties into the Sipsey Fork.
 The area is rich in Native American and pioneer history.

 Kinlock Falls is a cascade waterfall that drops 15 feet over a span of 20 feet.
 Though Kinlock Falls is not a high waterfall, it features a magnificent view, along with being an area that people come to swim.
 Located along Hubbard Creek in the Bankhead National Forest.

-- Jesse Owens Museum is a 20-acre park, near Jesse Owens’ birthplace, honors the track great who captured four gold medals in the 1936 Berlin Olympics.
+A 20-acre park, near Jesse Owens’ birthplace, honors the track great who captured four gold medals in the 1936 Berlin Olympics.
 The park both educates and entertains with a museum, broad jump pit, life-size bronze statue, 1936 torch replica, Olympic Gold Medal Tree, home replica, playground, ball fields, picnic pavilions, gift shop, and visitor’s center.
-Alabama Mountain
+Alabama Mountain.